-ak Hill UMC provides interpreters at the 10:00 and 11:15 worship service each week.
+ak Hill UMC provides interpreters at the 11 a.m. worship service each week.

 As a result of this effort, Caroline has become a member of OHUMC.
 “I am so proud of OHUMC and feel blessed to be part of their community,” Caroline says, “Oak Hill United Methodist Church is a testimony to the United Methodist Church’s Open Hearts, Open Minds, and Open Doors.
 Not only do I have equal access to sermons and Sunday School, but also I enjoy learning and growing under UMC’s guidance.
 I am now able to appreciate being a fourth-generation UMC member as a direct descendant of Bishop Kaung with relatives who are very active in UMC worldwide.”

-The picture on the left is from the 2014 Jurisdictional Deaf Ministry Conference, which Oak Hill hosted.
+The photo is from the 2014 Jurisdictional Deaf Ministry Conference, which Oak Hill UMC hosted.